 The content of the schedule is primarily based on the comprehensive holdings of the Hawaiian State Archives on the subject.
 Because these materials include very rare manuscripts and contemporary print editions, the access is limited and distribution is sparse.
 Jolande was privileged to select the most important law sets and items for a digitization project by the Law Library Microform Consortium-Digital (LLMC), in cooperation with the Hawaiian State Archives and the Law School of the University of Hawaii at Manoa.
 The content is now up on the Hawaiian State Archives and LLMC websites.
 LLCM-Digital generously agreed to provide free access to these materials through the Indigenous Law Portal of the Law Library of Congress.

-The text of KVJ eventually will be bilingual (English/Hawaiian).
-The official translator of the archives will be involved in this effort, which is critical since so many of the archival primary law materials are in the Hawaiian language.
+The text of KVJ is, as far as possible, bilingual (English/Hawaiian), which was made possible through the work of the official translator of the Archives.
+This was a critical aspect of the schedule as many of the archival primary law materials are in the Hawaiian language.

-Jolande would greatly appreciate feedback from FCIL-SIS members on her drafts.
-Please send comments to Jolande Goldberg at firstname.lastname@example.org.
+Jolande greatly appreciates, as always, any comment from FCIL-SIS members on the work.
+Please send comments to Jolande Goldberg directly.